- About Me

 The therapist encouraged me to experiment by allowing my hands to fully flex and open and with this change in movement, I felt more confident.
 The therapist then suggested that I try pounding both feet on the floor and standing up and walking around the room, using heavy steps.
 By doing this, I realised how much more present and grounded I felt.

 Generally counselling sessions are for 1 hour.
 However, I would allow an extra 15 minutes for an initial session.
 The fee for a Gestalt session is $60, payable in cash or online.
+We also offer BNB packages at discounted prices.
 Clients are encouraged to commit to at least 6 sessions.

-I have a Clinic with a separate entrance at my home in the Gold Coast hinterland – I live on acreage in a very beautiful valley which is located 15 to 20 minutes from the M1.
+I have a Clinic with a separate entrance at my home in the Gold Coast hinterland – I live on a beautiful acreage property in Springbrook where people can walk after a therapy session or access nearby bush walks.
 The environment is quiet and nurturing.
 See location map.